 Don’t forget to highlight the advantages too.
 Reinforce the value and show how your product/service can help them achieve what they are looking for.

-Here’s the “getting started” message we send, when someone sign up for a free trial at Sleeknote.
+Here’s the “getting started” welcome email example we send, when someone who signs up for a free trial at Sleeknote.

 When a user signs up for a free trial, the first email will be similar to onboarding message but it will usually be followed by a series of emails.